 Nizar F. Hermes

 I received a PhD in Comparative Literature from the University of Toronto’s Centre for Comparative Literature, in association with the Department of Near and Middle Eastern Civilizations.
-Before joining the University of Virginia, I had taught at the University of Toronto, Princeton University, and the University of Oklahoma.
-While my research interests are interdisciplinary and comparative in scope, I am particularly interested in medieval and early modern Islamic-European contacts, medieval and early modern Arabic-Islamic travel and diplomacy, North African and Andalusian studies, and classical Arabic-Islamic prose and poetry.141 New Cabell Hall
+Before joining the University of Virginia, I taught at the University of Toronto, Princeton University, and the University of Oklahoma.
+While my research interests are interdisciplinary and comparative in scope, I am particularly interested in medieval and early modern Euro-Islamic contacts, intercultural contacts in the premodern world, North African and Andalusian studies, world literatures and cultures.141 New Cabell Hall

-The City in Arabic Literature: Classical and Modern Perspectives, co-edited volume with Gretchen Head (Edinburgh University Press).
+The City in Arabic Literature: Classical and Modern Perspectives, co-edited volume with Gretchen Head.
+Edinburgh: Edinburgh University Press, 2018.

-Of Cities and the Poetic Imagination in the Premodern and Precolonial Maghrib: 9th-19th Centuries AD (under contract McGill-Queens Universty Press)
+Of Lost Cities and the Poetic Imagination in the Premodern and Precolonial Maghrib: 9th-19th Centuries AD (under contract McGill Universty Press)

 “It Eclipsed Cairo and Outshone Baghdad, Ibn Rashīq’s Elegy for Qayrawan.”
 Journal of Arabic Literature 48 (2017): 270-297.

 “The Poet(ry) of Frankish Enchantment: The Ifranjiyyāt of Ibn Qaysarānī."
 Middle Eastern Literatures 20 (2017):267-287.

 “Woe is me for Qayrawan!”
 Ibn Sharaf's Lāmiyya, the Plight of Refugees and the Cityscape.”
 The City in Arabic Literature: Classical and Modern Perspectives.
 Eds.
 Nizar F. Hermes and Gretchen Head (Edinburgh University Press, 2018): 81-103.